 Purchasing power in the Danish capital of Copenhagen is similar to that of other large European cities, and prices are considerably lower than in, for example, New York when housing costs are included.

-Salaries in Copenhagen are the third highest in the world – only surpassed by Zurich and Geneva.
-And many welfare services that strain household budgets in other countries are either free or state-subsidised in Denmark.
+Many welfare services that strain household budgets in other countries are either free or state-subsidised in Denmark.
 Medical help, hospital treatment, schooling and elderly care are all free – and daycare for children is far cheaper than in many comparable countries.